License GuideSOC 29-1141

 Read more

-Practicing as a registered nurse without an active license violates state law everywhere.
-Penalties vary by state but typically include civil fines and loss of any income earned while unlicensed.
+Practicing nursing without an active license violates state law across the U.S. Penalties vary by state but typically include civil fines and loss of any income earned while unlicensed.
 Repeat offenses may result in criminal charges and jail time in some states.
 The specific consequences depend on state regulations and the circumstances of the violation.

 Career Outlook